 What do you mean by staying on your parents’ insurance?

-You don’t “remain on” your parents’ car insurance like you do their health insurance.
-Individuals are not covered by car insurance, but cars are.
+Unlike health insurance, you don’t cover under your parent’s car insurance.
+Cars are covered, not individuals.
 Although each insurance includes a specified policyholder, most incidents are covered regardless of who is driving.
 In most cases, anyone who drives a car with the owner’s consent is covered by the car’s auto insurance policy.
 Car insurance companies frequently want information on who lives in the same house as the policyholder.
 All of these individuals have the potential to be drivers.

 Pros and cons of staying

 Individual plans for drivers under the age of 25 can be quite expensive.
-This is because these inexperienced drivers have yet to acquire a driving record.
+It is due to their short driving record.
 Staying on your parents’ auto insurance coverage will save you money if you can.
 When a young driver gets their car, they might require their auto insurance policy.

 How long can you stay on your parents’ insurance?

-College students who live at home during the summers or attend full-time school are typically covered by their parent’s insurance policy.
+College students who live at home during the summers or attend full-time school are typically covered by their parents’ insurance policy.
 After leaving the nest for good, children are only “off” their parents’ policies.
-Tell your insurance company if you move out or decide not to be covered under your parents’ car insurance policy.
+You can inform the insurance company prior to moving out or deciding not to be covered under your parents’ car insurance policy.
+Always inform your insurance company of any changes to the policy.
+It will help you save yourself from unwanted hassles.

 If you’re a parent, you might be able to remove a child from your policy (and save money) by contacting your vehicle insurance company and confirming that your child no longer lives with you.
 Depending on your child’s age, you may need to show their primary abode.